A Personal Reflection

-The launch of the Foundation’s headquarters in Madrid and the beginning of several exciting initiatives will be marked by an inaugural public forum to take place on 1 June 2017 in Madrid’s Royal Theatre.
-The forum will explore, through a series of panels, issues of the City, Infrastructure, Technology, Design and the arts under the title ‘Future is Now’, and will seek not only to debate these subjects, but also communicate them to the public and those with a responsibility for commissioning and running buildings, cities and infrastructure systems.
+The launch of the Foundation’s headquarters in Madrid and the beginning of several exciting initiatives were marked by the inaugural public forum that took place on 1 June 2017 in Madrid’s Royal Theatre.
+The forum explored, through a series of panels, issues of the City, Infrastructure, Technology, Design and the arts under the title ‘Future is Now’, and sought not only to debate these subjects, but also communicate them to the public and those with a responsibility for commissioning and running buildings, cities and infrastructure systems.

-Our launch event this summer in Madrid will give a flavour for the Foundation’s future programmes and projects.
+Our launch event in Madrid gave a flavour for the Foundation’s future programmes and projects.
 Our activities so far and the very existence of the Foundation would not have been possible without the idealism, wisdom, drive and energy of my wife and Trustee Elena.
 I would also like to pay tribute to our fellow founding Trustees Professor Luis Fernández-Galiano and Professor Ricky Burdett.
-The Board of Trustees and Advisors and our programmes and initiatives are expanding rapidly with the presence of a recently appointed Director, Maria Nicanor, whose background at New York’s Guggenheim Museum and London’s V&A will serve her well in this new role.

 I am grateful for the support and encouragement of so many who have not been mentioned and look forward with excitement and enthusiasm to working with them, and others still to come, on potential projects in the future.